plandes/bibstract/README.md

 [![Python 3.7][python37-badge]][python37-link]

-This utility extracts [BibTex] references (a.k.a *markers*) from a [(La)Tex] file and copies entries from a source (a.k.a. *master* for this program) BibTex file.
+This utility extracts [BibTex] references (a.k.a *markers*) from a [(La)Tex] file and copies entries from a source, which the *master BibTex file*.
 The use case is exporting all [BetterBibtex] entries to a file on your file system, usually one that is updated as you add, remove and modify papers in [Zotero].

 **Note**:  While the use case was intended for use with Zoter and BetterBibtex, it will work on any BibTex file.